dortania/OpenCore-Install-Guide/CONTRIBUTING.md

 * Forks must indicate they're translations of Dortania and are not official
 * Forks must also comply with our [License](LICENSE.md)

 If the above are met, you're free to host your translation without issue!
-Dortania's sites are built with [VuePress](https://vuepress.vuejs.org) using [Travis-CI](https://travis-ci.org) and finally hosted on [Github Pages](https://pages.github.com), so there is no cost to hosting your own translation.
+Dortania's sites are built with [VuePress](https://vuepress.vuejs.org) using [GitHub Actions](https://github.com/features/actions) and finally hosted on [Github Pages](https://pages.github.com), so there is no cost to hosting your own translation.

 If you have any questions or concerns with either translations or hosting, feel free to reach out on our [Bugtracker](https://github.com/dortania/bugtracker).